BaileyAndrew/GmGM-python/README.md

 ## Roadmap

+- [x] Add direct support for AnnData objects
-- [ ] Add direct support for AnnData and MuData objects (so that converson to `Dataset` is not needed)
+- [ ] Add direct support for MuData objects (so that converson to `Dataset` is not needed)
 - [ ] Stabilize API
 - [ ] Add comprehensive docs
 - [ ] Have `generate_data` directly generate `Dataset` objects